 3. Add the water and stir just until combined.
 The dough will be slightly moist.

-4. Drop the dough by tablespoonfuls onto the prepared baking sheet.
+4. Drop the dough by tablespoonfuls (this scoop is perfect!) onto the prepared baking sheet.
 (Divide into 6 biscuits.)

 5. Bake for about 10 minutes, until the biscuits are firm and beginning to brown.

 6. While the biscuits are baking, make the garlic butter: In a small bowl, combine the butter, garlic powder, salt, and parsley flakes.
 Mix well.

 7. As soon as you bring the biscuits from the oven, brush them with half of the garlic butter using a pastry brush.